arulhasbi/final-ml/README.md

 # Students profiling system

-The prototype mainly built for my machine learning project, built with Django.
+The prototype mainly buil for the machine learning project, built with Django.